vishalkevat007/SAT-Solver-Implementation/README.md

-# SAT Solver Implementation with DPLL, CCL, and VSIDS Heuristics
+# SAT Solver Implementation with DPLL, CDCL, and VSIDS Heuristics

-This project implements a SAT solver using the DPLL algorithm with Conflict-Clause-Learning (CCL) and Variable State Independent Decaying Sum (VSIDS) heuristics in C++.
+This project implements a SAT solver using the DPLL algorithm with Conflict-Driven Clause Learning (CDCL) and Variable State Independent Decaying Sum (VSIDS) heuristics in C++.
 It is designed to read a CNF file, solve the Boolean satisfiability problem, and print the results.

-It also implements the basic DPLL and basic DPLL with Conflict-Clause-Learning (CCL) for benchmarking.
+It also implements the basic DPLL and basic DPLL with Conflict-Driven Clause Learning (CDCL) for benchmarking.

 ---

 ## Directory Structure

-- **`DPLL_CCL_VSIDS.cpp`**: Contains DPLL algorithm with Conflict-Clause-Learning and VSIDS heuristics.
+- **`DPLL_CDCL_VSIDS.cpp`**: Contains DPLL algorithm with Conflict-Driven Clause Learning and VSIDS heuristics.
-- **`DPLL_CCL.cpp`**: Contains DPLL algorithm with Conflict-Clause-Learning.
+- **`DPLL_CDCL.cpp`**: Contains DPLL algorithm with Conflict-Driven Clause Learning.
 - **`DPLL.cpp`**: Contains basic DPLL algorithm only.
 - **`benchmark_files/`**: This folder contains various CNF files for testing the SAT solver.
 - **`benchmark.py`**: This is benchmarking script which compares the time taken and memory usage of the above three SAT solvers.